CDCgov/irma-core/docs/TRIMMER.md

 | `--b-hdist`                 | 0         | [0-3]                 | Number of allowed mismatches for barcode matching and trimming.                                                                                                                            |

 ### Example Command

+The following will attempt to match the provided barcode sequence, allowing 2 mismatches, in the leftmost 30 bases of the sequence.
+If found, the barcode and any bases before it will be trimmed.
+The same process will be repeated for the reverse complement of the barcode on the right end of the sequence.

 ```bash
 irma-core trimmer input.fastq \